 These pages do not apply outside Great Britain.

 This is where the discrimination is not based on an actual disability, as defined in the Equality Act.
 Rather the employer etc mistakenly perceives there to be a disability.
-Direct discrimination and harassment in relation to 'perceived disability' may be covered by the Equality Act.
-However, the position has not yet been confirmed by court decisions.
+Direct discrimination and harassment in relation to 'perceived disability' should be covered by the Equality Act.
+However case law on it is only just starting to come through.

 "EqA" or "Equality Act" means the Equality Act 2010 (link to legislation.gov.uk)

 The "Employment Code" means the 2011 Equality Act Code of Practice on employment (pdf, link to EHRC website).

 The "Services Code" means the 2011 Equality Act Code of Practice on services, public functions and assocations (pdf, link to EHRC website).

 Perceived disability is where the claimant does not actually a disability meeting the Equality Act definition, but the discrimininator sees them as having a disability.
 For example the tribunal may decide the impairment does not have a substantial effect on normal day-to-day activities, so it is not a disability within the Equality Act.
 Nevertheless, in certain types of claim (below Limited to 'direct discrimination' and harassment), the tribunal may hold that there is unlawful discrimination if the employer perceived there to be an impairment having the required (long-term) substantial effect, and discriminated because of that perceived impairment.
 An example:

 An applicant mentions in a job application for a sales role that he has a stammer.
 The employer assumes that a person who stammers would not have the communication skills required for this role, and so does not invite them for interview.
 The employer does not look at the individual's actual abilities.